 Some month ago I was choosing a framework for a simple web application and I decided to give a try to meteor.js.

-Meteor use the Model–View–Controller (MVC) patter that divides an application into three parts in order to separate:
+Meteor use the Model–View–Controller (MVC) pattern that divides an application into three parts in order to separate:

 - internal representations,

-Unfortunately meteor actually support only MongoDB, a very powerful solution for simple application but very hard to use for complex solutions.
+Unfortunately, eteor actually supports only MongoDB, a very powerful solution for simple application but very hard to use for complex solutions.

-Meteor has an interesting module that allow to collect information from a MQTT queue (you can also decide to save all the messages or just last one) and in the same time I was searching a fast way to show information coming from a collection of ESP8266 boards with different firmware/sensors.
+Meteor has an interesting module that allows collecting information from an MQTT queue (you can also decide to save all the messages or just last one) and in the same time, I was searching a fast way to show information coming from a collection of ESP8266 boards with different firmware/sensors.